Site icon Cafe Serre

 • Process (Inverted Method – common):

 1. Assemble AeroPress in inverted position.
-Add coffee grounds.
+Add specialty coffee grounds.

 2. Pour hot water over grounds.
 Stir for 10-20 seconds.